-Students are admitted in the fall, spring, and summer semesters.
+Students who earned their primary undergraduate degree with a major in CSD are admitted in the fall, spring, and summer semesters.
 The department accepts about thirty-five graduate students each year.
 Admission decisions are based on faculty review of undergraduate transcripts, overall and major GPA, scores on the Graduate Record Examination General Test, personal statements, and letters of recommendation.
+ASHA certification requires additional coursework referred to as the "Basic Sciences."
+These courses should be taken prior to being accepted to the program.
+With approval from the Graduate Program Director, a student may begin the program but must have the basic sciences completed by the beginning of the second semester in the program.
 Certain graduate courses are required of all students to ensure that students are exposed to a variety of areas in speech-language pathology and audiology.
 These courses are CSD 4312 (or 5304), 5311, 5312, 5314, 5316, 5318, 5328, three semester hours of 5149, and six semester hours of 5649.
 There is no foreign language requirement.
 All graduate students must work with the Graduate Program Director to develop an approved Graduate Coursework Program Plan.

-Students entering the graduate program without an undergraduate degree in communication sciences and disorders must take additional "leveling" courses to meet requirements for Baylor, state licensure, and professional certification.
+Students entering the graduate program without an undergraduate degree in communication sciences and disorders will be accepted in the fall semester only and must take additional "leveling" courses to meet requirements for Baylor, state licensure, and professional certification.
 The courses are CSD 1308, 2318, 2351, 3308, 3357, 4358, 4477, and 5304.
 Leveling students must take an additional semester hour of 5149.
 Leveling students must work with the Graduate Program Director to develop an approved Graduate Coursework Program Plan.

-Graduate students must take the National Examination in Speech-Language Pathology prior to graduation and submit their scores to Baylor.
+Graduate students must take the National Examination in Speech-Language Pathology at the scheduled date that is nearest to the comprehensive examination and submit their scores to Baylor.
+Graduate students must attend Certification Day at the end of the program where all academic and professional documentation will be completed.